Pedrochem/aspaara-backend-coding-challenge/README.md

 # Project
 This project is a simple implementation of a talents api in python using the fastapi and sqlalchemy framework stack.
 This works is part of a backend coding challange for a junior backend position at the aspaara company.

+Inquiries regarding the project can be sent to pedrochem@hotmail.com.

 # Dependencies
 - Python 3.8
 - fastapi